 Assignments for Step 5

 [ ] 72-hour kit— Create a 72-hour emergency kit for each member of your family.
 Use the 72-Hour Emergency Kit Worksheet to help you prepare.

 [ ] Vital documents, records, and papers – These items are listed on the 72-Hour worksheet.
 Keep these items together in a secure place so that you can grab them quickly in an emergency.
 Use a waterproof bag to carry these items.
 Consider making a copy of each and leaving one copy (or the original) in a separate secure location.

 [ ] Cash on Hand—Cash is also listed on the 72-hour Worksheet.
 Keep a supply tucked away with your kits.
 Consider including small amounts in several (or all) backpacks in case one kit gets lost or stolen.

 Step 6—Take classes and Training

-[ ] Emergency Preparedness classes CERT training Community Emergency Response Team or Red Cross training.
+[ ] Emergency Preparedness classes CERT training Community Emergency Response Team link to website Red Cross training link to website